This document contains information that will quickly help you learn to use

 For security purposes, user permissions have been separated by role.
-You can
+In general,

 each role is granted only the access needed to perform the job at hand.

-Administrators and managers have full access to the database and all queries
+Administrators have full access to the database and all queries

 and reports.
-They are the only roles that are allowed to create, change and
+They are the only ones that are allowed to create, change and

 delete system data.
 They are the only ones that are allowed to see contracts,